THE BIG BAG THEORY

 That's bound to be fairly individual, isn't it?
 No one size fits all.
 It matters a lot which languages you use, and also whether you need emojis or technical notation the most – or maybe both?! 👀

-In fact, I strongly distrust layer concepts that try to fit "all the useful" accented letters and/or symbols into one or a couple of layers!
-(Yes, EurKey and others including parts of the default Colemak AltGr layer, I'm looking at you!)
+I strongly distrust layer concepts that try to fit "all the useful" accented letters and/or symbols into one or a couple of layers!
+(Yes, EurKey and others – including parts of the default Colemak AltGr layer – I'm looking at you!)
 Sounds like a neat enough idea at first, but it quickly gets messy and awkward as once you've used up, say, the I key for the letter Ïï

 you have no intuitive position left for the letters Íí Ìì Îî Ǐǐ